Access for All funding

 Making the High Weald a more welcoming and accessible place for all to enjoy

-The High Weald National Landscape Partnership has received more than £400,000 from Defra’s Access for All programme.
-This funding is for capital works that make our protected landscapes more accessible to people of all ages and abilities, and from all backgrounds.
+The High Weald National Landscape Partnership is offering grants for capital projects that make the countryside more accessible to people of all ages and abilities, and from all backgrounds.

 Our projects